Drone shot of Hiriketiya Bay in Sri Lanka

 Dickwella Town in south Sri Lanka

 The good news is, once you are in Hiriketiya Bay it is very easy to get around on foot or by tuk tuk.
-The beach is in walking distance from most accommodation, and you’ll find local supermarkets, bottle shops, a bus depot, pharmacies and ATM machines in Dickwella town.
+The beach is in walking distance from most accommodation, and you’ll find local supermarkets (Food City), bottle shops, a bus depot, pharmacies and ATM machines in Dickwella town.
 There are also several day spas and even a new French hair salon if you’re looking to treat yourself to a relaxing spa day.

 Best time to visit Hiriketiya